What: F/A-18 Hornet Diversion training

 The aircraft will depart Royal Australian Air Force Base Williamtown at approximately 6.00pm and will conduct an instrument approach at Royal Australian Air Force Base Richmond before returning to Williamtown at approximately 10.30pm.
 The aircraft will individually depart the base in 15 minute intervals.

 Noise management and environment impact are vital considerations in the planning and conduct of military flying.

-Air Force appreciates the continued support it receives from the Williamtown community during this important flying activity.
+Air Force appreciates the support it receives from the Richmond community during this flying activity.